 Back in 2012, a Physics student from the University of Manchester – Jamie Proctor – went to Malawi with the vision of starting a project…

-An organisation introduced Jamie to the Mlambe School in the small village of Chikolongo.
+Jamie was introduced to The Mlambe School in the small village of Chikolongo.
 The school was made up of an amazing community of welcoming children and teachers.
 However, the school itself was not in the best state.
 With just one government school block and most lessons being taught outside under trees, it was clear that The Mlambe School could be a perfect place to start an innovative educational project.
 There was full support from the community; and so The Mlambe Project was born.

-On return to the UK, Jamie worked with a small budget hoping to find a cost-efficient and more sustainable method of building than the traditional brick method.
-That’s when Jamie Proctor happened upon Earthbag building.
+Jamie happened upon Earthbag building whilst trying to find a cost-efficient and more sustainable method of building than the traditional brick method.
 The technique had been used widely across the world, but not yet utilised in Malawi.